-Assists with patient and staff safety, comfort.
-Installed in 11 patient rooms covering 21 patient beds.
+The lift system assists with patient and staff safety and comfort.
 Lifts are also available in the inpatient and outpatient therapy gyms and pool area for transfer assist as well as body weight supported gait training.

 Coordinated functional electrical stimulation units are available in a variety of sizes for both upper and lower extremity treatment in inpatient and outpatient therapies.
 Lower extremity units assist with reduction of foot drop, increased ankle/knee stability, and decreased muscle tone and spasticity during gait.
 The result is a more normalized gait patterns and higher velocity gait for increased repetition and extended distances.
 Upper extremity units assist with grasp release and are used for similar goals including increased proximal upper limb stability, more normalized movement patterns of upper extremity and trunk, as well as functional repetition of grasp/release.

 This recumbent cycle provides coordinated lower extremity electrical stimulation to assist with pedaling motion and promote/increase lower extremity function with improved spasticity, muscle mass, circulation, bone density, and range of motion in the lower extremities.

 The un-weighing system provides body weight support of varying degrees depending on patient need and reduces apprehension and effort associated with early weight bearing and gait training after neurologic event.
 The system allows for increased therapist focus on quality of movement versus weight bearing support.
 As a result, patients experience reduced spasticity and improved velocity and endurance for higher repetition gait training.

 Gait Trainer Treadmill